A Singapore Government Agency Website How to identify

 In addition to the rewarding nature of the work, the Ministry of Education offers a financial package that recognizes the value of your contributions as a SEN Officer.

-Your starting salary will range from $2,500 and $5,200 while undergoing the Untrained School Stint in school and if enrolled, during the foundational training programme as well.
+Your starting salary will range from $2,800 to $5,200 while undergoing the Untrained School Stint in school and if enrolled, during the foundational training programme as well.
 Your exact salary takes into consideration:

 • Your relevant work experience and time spent on the job.